smk762/kdf-hadex/README.md

 If the file is missing the server falls back to sensible defaults.

-## Exchange Rates (recommended integration)

-This add-on no longer ships its own exchange‑rate sensors.
-Instead it **integrates with Home Assistant's official Open Exchange Rates integration**.
-This reduces duplication and leverages the well‑maintained HA integration.

-What to do:

-1. Obtain an OpenExchangeRates API key: `https://openexchangerates.org`
-2. Install the **Open Exchange Rates** integration in Home Assistant: Settings → Devices & Services → Add Integration → "Open Exchange Rates".
-Enter your API key.
-3. Enable the fiat currencies you want to use in the integration's sensor options.

-How the add-on uses it:

-- The add‑on will detect available fiat sensors provided by the Open Exchange Rates integration and write a small manifest to `/data/available_fiats.json`.
-- The add‑on UI will read `/api/available_fiats` (panel server proxy) and populate a fiat selection dropdown in the add‑on settings.
-- If the Open Exchange Rates integration is not installed, the add‑on will gracefully fall back and display `N/A` where fiat values would otherwise be shown, and provide instructions to install the integration.

-Security and notes:

-- Installing the official integration is the recommended, privacy‑aware approach.
-The add‑on will not auto‑install anything into your Home Assistant configuration; installation is always opt‑in.
-- If you prefer not to install the integration, the add‑on continues to work but fiat fields will show `N/A`.

 ### Features

 - **Real-time Orderbooks**: Live orderbook data for all supported cryptocurrencies